-Monster Hunter Rise: Sunbreak from Capcom is finally here on Nintendo Switch and Steam.
-I’ve been playing the expansion for review.
-Read my review of it here.
+Monster Hunter Rise: Sunbreak from Capcom is finally here on PS5, PS4, Xbox, Nintendo Switch, and Steam.
+I played the expansion for review.
+Read my review of the PS5 version here, PC version here, and Steam Deck performance review here.
 As with Monster Hunter Rise, Monster Hunter Rise: Sunbreak introduced many new mechanics and features to the game.
 Many of these include quality of life improvements.
 If you’re curious about Monster Hunter Rise: Sunbreak and the postgame or what to do after beating Monster Hunter Rise: Sunbreak, this guide will help you out.
 As the title suggests, this Monster Hunter Rise: Sunbreak postgame guide will cover Anomaly Quests, afflicted monsters, and the postgame.
 As this is about the postgame, consider this your final spoiler warning for the monsters listed below the Malzeno screenshot.
+This guide only covers the early parts of the postgame and not title updates.

 What are Anomaly Quests in Monster Hunter Rise: Sunbreak